tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/commandline.md

 A *command-line* interface or command language interpreter (CLI), also known as a terminal, is a means of interacting with a computer program where the user issues commands to the program in the form of successive lines of text (command lines).

-Throughout the course we will emphasize use of the terminal and executing commands within it as our modus operandi.
+Throughout the course we will emphasize the use of the terminal and executing commands within it as our modus operandi.

 ### Windows Users